-We require parents of children with special educational needs to discuss their child's requirements with the Head of Learning Skills (and the Head of Pre-Prep if appropriate) before a firm place is offered, so that we can make adequate provision for him/her.
+We require parents of children with special educational needs to discuss their child's needs with the school.
+The Head of Learning Skills may be required to discuss this further with parents before a firm place is offered so that we can make adequate provision for their child.
 Parents must provide a copy of any professional assessments that have been undertaken.